ably/spaces/docs/usage.md

 const spaces = new Spaces({ key: "<API-key>", clientId: "<client-ID>" });
 ```

-If you already have an ably client in your application, you can just pass it directly to Spaces (the client will still need to instatiated with a clientId):
+If you already have an ably client in your application, you can just pass it directly to Spaces (the client will still need to instantiated with a clientId):

 ```ts
 import { Realtime } from 'ably/promise';